-With everything that’s happened in the past few months, planning ahead is even more important.
+With the uncertainty of the pandemic, planning ahead is even more important.
 Not only can planning ahead help keep us prepared, it can also help reduce waste.
 This can apply to many types of waste, but today our focus is on food waste.
-According to the 2018-19 San Mateo County Civil Grand Jury Report, 71% of waste landfilled in the County is made up of organics.
+According to the 2018-19 San Mateo County Civil Grand Jury Report, 71% of waste landfilled in San Mateo County is made up of organics.
 If you want to help lower this statistic, here are some tips we’ve found useful in preventing food waste.

 - Plan your meals for the week.
 If you plan out what meals you’ll be cooking up during the week, you will know what groceries you’ll need when you go to the store.
 For new recipes, check the ingredient list and make sure to add any new items you may need.